American Chopper: Video games

 Due to its popularity during the first seasons, American Chopper inspired two video game titles.
-The first was American Chopper by Activision Value, released for PlayStation 2, Microsoft Windows, and Xbox on November 23, 2004.
-The second, American Chopper 2: Full Throttle by Creat Studios was released for GameCube, PlayStation 2, and Xbox on November 16, 2005.
+The first was American Chopper developed by Creat Studios, and published by Activision Value, released for PlayStation 2, Microsoft Windows, and Xbox on November 23, 2004.
+The second, American Chopper 2: Full Throttle was also developed by Creat Studios, and published by Activision was released for PlayStation 2 and Xbox on November 16, 2005, then later for GameCube on November 22, 2005 and for Microsoft Windows on August 16, 2006.

 A video pinball arcade game made by Incredible Technologies reached on-site play testing but was never released.

 Meme

 A series of memes were made using frames from the argument between Paul Teutel Sr. & Paul Teutel Jr. in season 6 episode 1.
 The meme format features captions placed over the two men in certain frames during their argument.
 The captions usually show some common argument in the current culture.